Silver Mountain History

 "Silver Mountain is a good illustration of a new mining town.
 We arrive by trail, for the wagon road is left many miles back.
 As we descend the canyon from the summit, suddenly a bright new town bursts into view..."

-"Founded by Scandinavian miners as Kongsberg in 1858.
-Silver City was the Alpine County seat from 1864 to 1875.
+"Founded by Scandinavian miners as Kongsberg in 1858, Silver Mountain was the Alpine County seat from 1864 to 1875.
 In 1878 news of a silver strike in Bodie emptied the town of most residents.
-Silver City turned into a ghost town as businesses closed.
+Silver Mountain turned into a ghost town as businesses closed.
 Buildings like the old log jail were relocated to the new county seat in Markleeville."